saymrwulf/onnxruntime/notes.md

-2022-03-31T22:07:00 - Quick fix, referencing a known issue from the official repo (onnxruntime) 2022-03-31T23:58:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime) 2022-04-17T03:55:00 - Refactor for clarity, might break a few tests though (onnxruntime)
+2022-03-31T22:07:00 - Quick fix, referencing a known issue from the official repo (onnxruntime) 2022-03-31T23:58:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime) 2022-04-17T03:55:00 - Refactor for clarity, might break a few tests though (onnxruntime) 2022-08-15T20:15:00 - Minor doc updates: linking to article on quantization (onnxruntime)